elyden-project/elyden-core/DEVELOPMENT.md

 - No metaphor, idiom, or unseen agency.
 - Time advances only through sensory change.
 - The user embodies **Mirriane** fully.
+- Thea speaks within the same world using lawful first-person dialogue.
-- No output may occur beyond her physical perception.
+- No output may occur beyond their physical perception.
-- Death ends the simulation permanently.
+- Death of either anchor ends the simulation permanently.
 - Expansion must maintain environmental continuity.
 - All new material must remain plausible within physics and biology.
 - Contradictions to `00_world_laws.txt` are automatically rejected.